sebastianmorch/maybe/README.md

 # Maybe
 Maybe is a package that allows you to use optional variables in your code.
 Optional values have many benefits.
-For instance they will allow you to chain method calls without risking invoking a method in a null object.
+For instance they will allow you to chain method calls without risking invoking a method on a null object.
 This example is illustrated below.
 ```php
 class MyClass
 {